Supreme Court of the United States (SCOTUS)

 LEARNING OBJECTIVES

-Learn the process of a Supreme Court appeal, from briefings to oral arguments to opinion writing, and the varying duties of each party to a case.
+Learn and simulate the complex structure and powers of the Supreme Court, from briefings to oral arguments to opinion writing, and the varying duties of each party to a case.

 aBOUT THE CHAIR

-Avelyn Bailey is a member of the School of Foreign Service Class of 2028 intending to major in Culture and Politics.
+Avelyn Bailey is a member of the School of Foreign Service Class of 2028 majoring in Culture and Politics with a concentration in Emplacement, Indigeneity, and the Law.
 Originally from South Carolina, she got her start in mock government at Palmetto Girls State.
-Avelyn has since staffed NAIMUN’s collegiate and middle school sister conferences NCSC and DistrictMUN, including a tenure on the NCSC LIII Secretariat.
-She is also on the Georgetown Undergraduate Moot Court Team, where she competes in oral arguments and co-authored a nationally ranked appellate brief.
-When she’s not poring over Court opinions or sneaking puns into crisis note responses, you can find Avelyn building set pieces for Mask & Bauble Dramatic Society or admiring art of the American West in one of DC’s many museums.
+This is her second year as Chair of NAIMUN’s Supreme Court (it’s like déjà vu all over again), and she can’t wait to make it better than ever before!
+Avelyn has also staffed NAIMUN’s collegiate and middle school sister conferences NCSC and DistrictMUN, including a tenure on the NCSC LIII Secretariat.
+She competes on the Georgetown Undergraduate Moot Court Team, where she has advanced to become a National Octofinalist in oral arguments and a nationally ranked brief author.
+When she’s not poring over opinions or sneaking puns into crisis note responses, you can find Avelyn in a board meeting for the Georgetown International Relations Club or admiring art of the American West in one of DC’s many museums.